Pray 4 Love: Background and recording

-The rapper revealed that the album was created in only one month.
 In an interview with Apple Music, the rapper explained the process of making music, saying that it "helps me talk about [my eating problems].
 I don't regret going through none of it, because if it hadn't went down like that, 'Heart on Ice' wouldn't have even been a song.
 It would have been 'Wrist on Ice'".
 Generally, he wanted the album listeners to feel like him instead of "pinpoint just one" message.

+Release and promotion

+On November 21, 2019, Rod Wave released the album's lead single, "Dark Clouds".
+The album's second single, "Thug Motivation" was released on January 13, 2020, followed by "Thief in the Night" on February 28, and "Pray 4 Love" on March 18.
+Alongside the release of the track, Rod Wave also announced the release of the album for April 3, 2020.
+On April 1, Rod Wave released "The Greatest" as the album's fifth single just two days prior to the release of the project.
+Following the release of the album, on July 1, Pray 4 Love's twelfth cut, "Girl of My Dreams" was released as a single.
+On July 12 and 31, the singles "Through the Wire" and "Freestyle" were released, respectively.
+On August 6, Rod Wave released the music video for "Letter from Houston" exclusively on his YouTube channel.
+The three tracks appeared on the deluxe edition of Pray 4 Love, released on August 7.